MaastrichtU-IDS/d2s-docs/docs/d2s-services.md

 * Access the HTTP Swagger API at http://localhost:8080
 * Access the filebrowser to download RDF dumps at http://localhost:8081 📂

-> To process large CSV or TSV file, you might need to increase the `max_memory_per_node` in Apache Drill options (accessible through the Drill web UI at http://localhost:8048/options) .
-The maximum value of this parameter is `8589934592` on our servers.
-See [this page](https://d2s.semanticscience.org/docs/guide-tabular-header#split-huge-files) for more details.
+> You might face issues when processing large CSV or TSV file, see [this documentation](https://d2s.semanticscience.org/docs/guide-preprocessing#split-big-files) to deal with big files.

 ### Start more services